jasonsiders/apex-async-actions/docs/ASYNCACTIONPROCESSOR.md

 Creating your own `AsyncActionProcessor` is easy, but you must follow these requirements:

 -   Must extend `AsyncActionProcessor` and implement the [abstract methods](#abstract-methods).
 Else, the class will not compile.
--   Must be marked as `global`.
-Non-global classes are not visible across package boundaries.
-The framework will throw a runtime error if it attepmts to instantiate a non-global processor class.
 -   Must be an outer class.
 The framework uses the `AsyncApexJob` object to check for existing/pending queueable jobs.
 Its `ApexClass` field always displays the name of the _outer_ type, even if the Queueable job is an inner type.
 The framework will behave unpredictably if you use an inner class to extend `AsyncActionProcessor`.
 -   Must create a [`AsyncActionProcessor__mdt`](/docs/PROCESSORMETADATA.md) configuration record with a corresponding `ProcessorClass__c` value.
 This value should equal the value of your class's `Type.getName()` value, including namespace (if it has one).
 Without a corresponding metadata record, the class will never be run.